Plan Summary & Client FAQs

 RIR or Reps in Reserve

-This isn’t perfect, but it’s more useful than trying to load every lift as a percentage of your 1-rep-max, which is the old school way of thinking.
+For picking loads, you need a set/rep scheme for this to make sense.
+A set of 5 lifts at RPE7 means you’ll choose a load where you think you could do about 8 reps.
+You can use a rep max calculator like this one to help guide you if you’re not sure, but be sure to adjust it based on how you feel that day.
 Sometimes you didn’t sleep well, or your climbing session was hard, or you’re just distracted by life.
 In those cases, RPE and RIR are better ways of gauging how hard you should try.
 Don’t be captive to numbers – pay attention to your exertion level.

 Frequently Asked Questions

-How do I track the interval sets, like repeaters / isometric clusters?
+How do I track interval sets, like repeaters / isometric clusters?

-An interval timer on your phone, like this one for iPhone or this one for Android.
+Get an interval timer on your phone, like this one for iPhone or this one for Android.
 Set it up for the number of sets, and the work:rest ratio (like 5:5) and it’ll count you through the workout.
-You can also save these workout templates.
+You can also save workout templates on these apps.

 What should I record in my training log?